domcermak/neural_style_transfer/README.md

 make live
 ```

-### 6. Scan the QR code in the Presentation application
+### Scan the QR code in the Presentation application

 By scanning the QR code displayed in the Presentation application running in the previously opened browser window, users
 can submit their images to be stylized.

+## Maintenance

+Free tier ngrok session has 2 hours expiration period.
+This means that it stops publishing the port with the Upload
+application after 2 hours and users will not be able to access the application.
+To fix this, ngrok needs to be restarted.
+This involves recreating QR code and Presentation application docker image.
+Delete the Presentation docker container and then [get public URL](#get-a-public-url), [create a QR code](#create-a-qr-code) and [run the Interactive Neural Style Transfer application](#run-the-interactive-neural-style-transfer-application) again.
+See more in the [Installation and Execution](#installation-and-execution) guide.

+> NOTE: Use `docker rmi -f neural_style_transfer_presentation_app` to delete docker image of the Presentation application

 ## FAQ